sean-sype/learn-ruby/chatper-4/readme.md

 # Conversions and Input

+- chomp method
+  - the chomp method takes off any newline characters hanging out at the end of your string.

 ## Numbers to strings and back again.
 - to get the string version of an object, you simply write `.to_s` after it like:
     ```ruby